GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 @vecchiotti_end--end_2019
 @he_sounddet_2021
 @jenrungrot_cone_2020.
-Although aesthetically appealing, such raw-audio-based approaches remain scarce in the literature.
+Although conceptually elegant, such raw-audio-based approaches remain scarce in the literature.
 Spectral representations are significantly more popular.
 Most notably, the #acr("STFT") is used to compute acoustic signals' magnitude, power, and phase spectra.
 For example, Chakrabarty et al. @chakrabarty_broadband_2017 have used the phase spectrogram to localize multiple speakers.